Development charges + guidelines

 Development charges help the city pay for increased demand for municipal services resulting from growth.
 The development charge bylaw (PDF) applies to all new development and specific changes in use in the city.

-City council approved a new development charge bylaw on Dec.
-7, 2020 based on information provided in the Development Charge Background Study.
+City council approved a new development charge bylaw on Oct.
+30, 2024 based on information provided in the 2024 Development Charge Background Study with Addendum.

 In accordance with the Development Charges Act (DCA) and recent amendments to the DCA via Bill 108, More Homes, More Choice Act 2019, development charges are now: